psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 At the inquest, the coroner returned a verdict of "Accidental Death".

-As for the case of young Mr Cecil Dudley Hambrough, whose grave you can still see in St Catherine's churchyard today, well, the telling of that is a much longer story.
+So had Henry Card died in a similar way to the young Mr Cecil Dudley Hambrough, whose grave you can still see in St Catherine's churchyard today?
+Well, maybe, or maybe not, because that's a much longer tale, and one for another day.

 ```